What is the current status of this program?

 What other incentives could I use to help me accomplish my goals?

-Most businesses installing renewable energy systems for their own use will elect to take this investment tax credit (ITC), but another option is the production tax credit (PTC) that pays a credit over 10 years based not on the cost of the system but on the kilowatt-hour output.
-Learn more here.
+• Most businesses installing renewable energy systems for their own use will elect to take this investment tax credit (ITC), but another option is the production tax credit (PTC) that pays a credit over 10 years based not on the cost of the system but on the kilowatt-hour output.
+Learn more here but note that this credit is also subject to the changes described in the italic paragraph at the top of this page.

 Where can I get more information?